mynew4/cmangos-docs-wiki/FAQ-Frequently-Asked-Questions.md

 # Frequently Asked Questions around CMaNGOS

 ## Generic things to do in case of a problem
-* Read Server.log output.
+* Read created output.
 Read it carefully!
+ * For compile problems: Look into the log, on *nix you can create a log with make > compile.log 2>&1
+ * For problems with the server: Look into the file *Server.log*

 ## How to Install?
 See our [[Installation Instructions]]